SMT-COMP/smt-comp/rules/rules25.md

     In case of a dispute (some solver marks a benchmark as `sat` and some other solver as `unsat`), the benchmark may be retained in the selection.

 4.  *Cap the number of instances in a division.* The number of benchmarks in a division based on the size of the corresponding logics in SMT-LIB will be limited as follows.
-Let $\color{green}{n}\$ be the number of benchmarks in an SMT-LIB logic, then the number of chosen benchmarks is $min(n, max(300, 50n/100))$:
+Let $\color{red}{n}\$ be the number of benchmarks in an SMT-LIB logic, then the number of chosen benchmarks is $min(n, max(300, 50n/100))$:

     1.  []{#bench-sel-300 label="bench-sel-300"} if $n \le 300$, all instances will be selected;